-Dr. Hollis Potter is a Board-Certified Radiologist specializing in Musculoskeletal MR Imaging since 1990.
-She has published 155 scientific articles and 53 book chapters.
-Dr. Potter has presented and been invited to speak locally, nationally, and internationally at orthopaedic and radiologic scientific meetings.
+Dr. Hollis Potter is a board certified radiologist specializing in musculoskeletal Magnetic Resonance Imaging (MRI) since 1990.
+She has published over 200 scientific articles and 60 book chapters.
+Dr. Potter has presented and been invited to speak locally, nationally, and internationally at orthopedic and radiologic scientific meetings.
 She is funded for MR research in both clinical and basic science projects.
-Dr. Potter is nationally and internationally recognized for her expertise in developing MR applications for orthopaedic conditions.
+Her MRI laboratory is actively funded by the NIH NIAMS for translational MRI research.
+Dr. Potter is nationally and internationally recognized for her expertise in developing MR applications for orthopedic conditions.

 The Coleman Chair in MRI Research

 Attending Radiologist, Hospital for Special Surgery

 Senior Scientist, Clinical Research Section, Hospital for Special Surgery